Wingmore/wingmore.github.io/_posts/2020-09-14-EM-Algorithm.md

 pis = pis./n;
 ```

 Finally we can simply iterate E-step, and then M-step until it converges.
+Some things to note however, is that you may run into underflow problems if the probablity becomes too small.
+See [my logsumtrick post](2020-09-14-logsumtrick.md) for a way to alleviate it.
+You can also check convergence by plotting the log likelihood (see the next post [here](2020-09-19-EM-Auxillary.md))